Originally featured in Healthcare IT Today

 For years, healthcare has talked about embracing a consumer-centric model to deliver on the Quadruple Aim: more effective population health; improved patient experience and quality; provider satisfaction; and lower cost of care.
 While we’ve all seen fits and starts of progress in pockets around the country, actual change has been too little, too fragmented, and much too slow.

-Enter COVID-19.
 Within months, the explosion in telehealth to safely care for patients during the global pandemic accelerated the pace of change, patient adoption and provider and payer platforms in ways previously unheard of.
-In response to COVID-19, healthcare organizations not only saw the need – they rushed to meet it, fast-tracking telehealth platforms in record-breaking time.
-Now, more than six months in, organizations are looking at the long-term implications and opportunities of telehealth and asking, “Where do we go from here?”
+Healthcare organizations not only saw the need – they rushed to meet it, fast-tracking telehealth platforms in record-breaking time.
+Now, more than six months in, organizations are looking at telehealth's long-term implications and opportunities and asking, “Where do we go from here?”

 Point B’s Health and Life Sciences team is working across the country to help healthcare organizations and partnerships get strategic about telehealth and how it will shape their model of care going forward.

 Where to begin?
 Based on your organization’s current situation, consider two different points of entry: redefine your model of care or redefine the patient/customer experience.
 Start with the model of care if clinical delivery is your primary focus.
 Consider the patient customer experience if your north star is consumer centricity.

 Redefine your model of care.